wp-plugins/teachpress/readme.txt

 If you save plugins outside the normal path (/wp-content/plugins/), the plugin can't load required WordPress files in some cases.
 Solution: Change the path in the following plugin files: export.php (line 9) / feed.php (line 7).

 == Changelog ==
+= 4.0.2 - (07.03.2013) =
+* Bugfix: Try to fix a problem with unvisible publications
-= 4.0.1 - (28.02.2013) =
+* Bugfix: Fixed a problem with a possible division through in add_publication.php = 4.0.1 - (28.02.2013) =
 * Bugfix: [tpcloud]: Tag cloud generation fixed if parameter user is enabled
 * Bugfix: [tpcloud, tplist, tpsearch]: Publication list generation fixed and improved